-Worldpackers is one of the best websites that travelers can use to connect with volunteer programs.
-It is a relative newcomer to the industry, at least compared to other sites, yet is already gaining a massive following.
+In todays post, we’ll tell you why Worldpackers is one of the best websites that travelers can use to connect with volunteer programs.
+It is a relative newcomer to the industry, at least compared to other sites, and yet is already gaining a massive following.

 So who are Worldpackers?
 What kind of programs does Worldpackers host?
 Are there any issues with the services?

 In this post we’ll tell you all about them, take a look at at some of the exchanges they offer and we’ll even throw in a a Worldpackers discount code!
 Read on to claim for yourself!